Non-archimedean hyperbolicity and applications: Introduction

 In fact, to ``show'' the $K$-analytic Brody hyperbolicity of a variety $X$ over $K$, one has to verify that, for every connected algebraic group $G$ over $K$, every analytic map $G^{\an}\to X^{\an}$ is constant.
 We show that, a variety $X$ over $K$ is $K$-analytically Brody hyperbolic if and only if, for every abelian variety $A$ over $K$ with good reduction every morphism of $K$-schemes $A\to X$ is constant \emph{and} every $K$-analytic morphism $\mathbb{G}_{m,K}^{\an}\to X^{\an}$ is constant.

 We stress that it is not clear what the ``right'' notion of non-archimedean hyperbolicity is (or should be).
-In this paper, we investigate a non-archimedean analogue of ``groupless varieties'' (as defined in \cite{JKam} and Definition \ref{def:groupless}), and show that this notion satisfies some of the expected properties.
-However, it might be worth pursuing non-archimedean analogues of ``Borel hyperbolic'' complex algebraic varieties \cite{JKuch}.
+In this paper, we investigate a non-archimedean analogue of ``groupless varieties'' (as defined in \cite{JKam, JXie} and Definition \ref{def:groupless}), and show that this notion satisfies some of the expected properties.
+However, it is certainly worth pursuing non-archimedean analogues of ``Borel hyperbolic'' complex algebraic varieties \cite{JKuch}, as recently done by Ruiran Sun \cite{Sun}.
 Moreover, another perspective on complex-analytic hyperbolicity is provided by Kobayashi's pseudometric.
 Cherry proposed a non-archimedean analogue of this pseudometric, but notices quickly that it does not have the right properties.
 We refer the reader to Section \ref{section:distance} for a discussion of Cherry's non-archimedean analogue of Kobayashi's pseudodistance.

-Lang conjectured that, for $k$ an algebraically closed field of characteristic zero and $X$ a projective variety $X$ over $k$, we have that every morphism from an abelian variety $A$ to $X$ is constant if and only if it is ``arithmetically hyperbolic'' \cite[Definition~4.1]{JLalg}, i.e., for every $\ZZ$-finitely generated subring $A\subset \CC$, and every finite type separated scheme $\mathcal{X}$ over $A$ with $\mathcal{X}_\CC\cong X$, the set $\mathcal{X}(A)$ is finite; see \cite[\S0.3]{Abr}, \cite[Conjecture~1.1]{JAut}, \cite{Lang2} and \cite[Conjecture~XV.4.3]{CornellSilverman}.
+Lang conjectured that, for $k$ an algebraically closed field of characteristic zero and $X$ a projective variety $X$ over $k$, we have that every morphism from an abelian variety $A$ to $X$ is constant if and only if it is ``arithmetically hyperbolic'' \cite[Definition~4.1]{JLalg}, i.e., for every $\ZZ$-finitely generated subring $A\subset \CC$, and every finite type separated scheme $\mathcal{X}$ over $A$ with $\mathcal{X}_\CC\cong X$, the set $\mathcal{X}(A)$ is finite; see \cite[\S0.3]{Abr}, \cite{JBook}, \cite[Conjecture~1.1]{JAut}, \cite{Lang2} and \cite[Conjecture~XV.4.3]{CornellSilverman}.
 In conclusion, the non-archimedean version of the Green--Griffiths--Lang conjecture (Conjecture \ref{conj:lang}) predicts that a projective variety $X$ over an algebraically closed complete non-archimedean valued field $K$ of characteristic zero is arithmetically hyperbolic over $K$ if and only if it is $K$-analytically Brody hyperbolic.
 Other ``arithmetic'' speculations related to $K$-analytic Brody hyperbolicity are made by An--Levin--Wang \cite{AnLevinWang}.